starlinglab/integrity-preprocessor/README.md

 # Integrity Preprocessors

+## Overview

-The Intergrity Preprocessors are a set of tools that prepare assets for injestion by integrity-backend.
-The preprocessor also records hashes of running programs and generates data that will be used in the meta-recorder metadata content.
+The Intergrity Preprocessors are a set of services that prepare assets for injestion by integrity-backend.
+The preprocessor also records hashes of running programs, generates data that will be used in the meta-recorder metadata content and verifies integrity of root signatures.

-## Browsertrix
+## Browsertrix preprocessor

-This service runs waits for completed crawls in pre-defined Browsertrix archives, downloads them from Browsertrix and prepeares the integrity-backend bundle.
-It uses a wacz/warc processor to extract meta data about the file.
+This service runs waits for completed crawls in configured Browsertrix organizations.
+If a new crawl if found, it will download the resulting WACZ file, validate its signature, and  prepeare the integrity-backend input bundle.
+It will extract additional information from the WACZ file to include in the metadata.
+Preprocessor also allows for sideloading of metadata per carwl.

 ## Folder

-This servce watches a specific fodlers for new files, then prepares the integrity-backend bundle.
+This servce watches a specific folders for new files.
+When a new file is created, it prepares the integrity-backend input bundle.
 It can be configued to process any extensions, or a pre defined list of extensions.
 It can optionally process files coming from proofmode or wacz files.

 This preprocessor is used for dropbox sync services.

-If using rclone for syncing, to upload directory structue us
+If using rclone for syncing, to upload directory structue is
 ```
 cd /root/rclone
 docker-compose exec rclone /bin/bash